sandralin33/pic16a-project/README.md

 ## Acknowledgement
 We would like to thank Professor Harlin Lee for all the help and guidance she provided us in creating this project for our PIC 16A class.

+## License and Terms of Use
+Usage of the dataset is only allowed for educational purpose only.

 ## References
 penguins project